 0161 881 3578

 Even though things seem to change with alarming regularly within Affleck’s, it’s still one of the best places in the city for a bit of second-hand purchasing – with plenty of knowledgeable and good-natured traders all under one roof.
-Even if you’re not a Goth or an Emo you can still enjoy some great shops – including that geezer on the second floor who sells all them hats, a little Pop Boutique and that great vintage shop in the far corner on the 3rd floor.
+There’s some great shops, including that geezer on the second floor who sells all them hats, a little Pop Boutique and a great vintage shop in the far corner on the 3rd floor.
 It’s a mecca of band t-shirts, cowboy boots, old Levi’s and leather jackets that are way too big to fit.